White Pine Lookout in its original location

 Structure Type: L4

 White Pine was the sister lookout to Deadman Mountain to the northwest.
 It was built by the CCC when Norman Griswold was the District Ranger (1938-1944).
 While the lumber was carried by hand to the site, some years later the trail was widened to a jeep trail.
-Frank Koenig, son-in-law of Hugh Ramsey, the first homesteader in Pingree Park, was one of the people who staffed the tower, follwed by Henry (Hank) Martin (1941-1943), his son Lowell (Smokey) Martin (1953-1958), and John and Marilyn Henthorne (1966-1967).
+Frank Koenig, son-in-law of Hugh Ramsey, the first homesteader in Pingree Park, was one of the people who staffed the tower, followed by Henry (Hank) Martin (1941-1943), his son Lowell (Smokey) Martin (1953-1958), Doug and Cathy Hutchinson (1964-1965), and John and Marilyn Henthorne (1966-1967).

 Prior to the 1939 tower there was an earlier tower built when Ken Helmick was the District Ranger (1913-1918).
 Tom Bennett (1879-1959), a homesteader from England, was the primary builder.
 The Tom Bennett Campground on the Poudre River was named for him, and his homestead is now the site of the Lutheran Church's Sky Camp.
 This early tower was a tree lookout with a platform and ladder.
 Because there was a solar eclipse during the time of its construction, it can be deduced that it was likely built in June of 1918.
 It was staffed only on an as-needed basis.

 The lookout cab was removed by helicopter and placed in Lee Martinez City Park in Fort Collins, Colorado on November 4, 1978.
-Later, it was transferred to its current location at Colorado State University's Environmental Learning Center in SE Fort Collins where it sits awaiting restoration.
-You can read about the project here.
+Later, it was transferred to Colorado State University's Environmental Learning Center in SE Fort Collins.
+The Fort Collins Natural Areas staff moved it on August 25, 2011 a half-mile north to the adjacent Running Deer Natural Area where it is a nice destination spot for visitors.
+The Fort Collins Natural Areas staff stabilized the cab and opened it to the public in 2012.
 A few ruins remain at the top of West White Pine Mountain.

 USFS